Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Experiments

 \paragraph{Speech disentanglement model.} We evaluate the performance of the speech disentanglement model quantitatively using classification accuracy and F1 scores on emotion and style.
 The accuracy is computed as average scores for all 8 emotion as well style categories that are part of the test dataset.
 The emotion and style accuracy is 91.53\% and 96.06\%, respectively.
 The emotion F1 score and style F1 scores are 0.914 and 0.960, respectively.
 See the \supmat~for ablations and a detailed metric analysis.

 \paragraph{Gesture generation model.} We evaluate the performance of our gesture generation model quantitatively, qualitatively, and perceptually against following methods: TalkSHOW \cite{yi2023generating} and the re-implementation of Habibie et al.~\cite{3dconvgesture_2021} provided by the TalkSHOW authors in the official TalkSHOW release~\cite{showgithub}, DiffuseStyleGesture (DSG)~\cite{yang2023DiffuseStyleGesture}, MoGlow~\cite{henter2020moglow}, and CaMN~\cite{liu2022beat}.
-Additionally, we adapt TalkSHOW model to include categorical emotion labels as input along with existing architecture that only allows one-hot encodings of personal style.
+Additionally, we adapt TalkSHOW to include categorical emotion labels as input along with the existing architecture that only allows one-hot encodings of personal style.
 We then retrain it on our training data.
 We refer to it as TalkSHOW-BEAT.
-There are some concurrent works~\cite{Ao2023GestureDiffuCLIP,alexanderson2023listen}, which introduced methods for gesture generation from speech, however, direct comparison is hindered by the unavailability of released code for speech-driven gesture generation task.
+There are some concurrent works~\cite{Ao2023GestureDiffuCLIP,alexanderson2023listen,liu2024emage}, which introduce methods for gesture generation from speech, however, direct comparison is hindered by the unavailability of released code our task.
 Refer to the \supmat~for the ablation experiments, the emotion and style editing experiments, and their quantitative evaluation.